 The import of Indian cotton textiles into the British Isles by the East India Company led to protests by domestic manufacturers and eventually in 1700 to the passing of an Act of Parliament banning the import of finished cotton textiles but not of raw cotton.
 This protectionist policy encouraged the development of British cotton manufacturing to the point that eventually British imports to India were able to compete with domestic manufacture, and has been called ‘one of the key episodes in the Great Divergence’ in living standards between Asia and Europe.
-Stephen Broadberry and Bishnupriya Gupta, “Cotton Textiles and the Great Divergence: Lancashire, India and Shifting Competitive Advantage, 1600-1850” (2005).
+Broadberry and Gupta.

 In Great Britain itself, the industry quickly became concentrated in certain areas, including but not limited to Lancashire and the northwest, due to the convergence of a number of factors.
 The region benefitted from international trade links, in particular Liverpool, a port whose importance had been cemented by its central role in the Atlantic slave trade, controlling more than sixty percent of the British trade by 1795.
-Eric Williams, Capitalism & Slavery, 2nd ed.
-(Chapel Hill: University of North Carolina Press, 1994), p.
-34–38.
+Williams 1994: 34–38.
 It also had an existing wool industry whose technical advances could be shared by the cotton industry, as well as providing a potential workforce for the mills.
 As the industry increasingly relied on steam rather than water power, the presence of nearby coal and iron mining was a further advantage, and, after the 1830s as Lancashire became a pioneering region in the development of railways, growth was able to accelerate further.
-D. A. Farnie, The English Cotton Industry and the World Market (Oxford: Clarendon, 1979), p.
-45–54.
+Farnie 1979: 45–54.

 Nevertheless, it would be simplistic to assume that the interests of the British empire were in every case the interests of British industry, in part or as a whole.
 On the one hand, politicians and civil servants and even industrialists may genuinely have believed in free trade as a progressive or even humanitarian ideal; on the other, the interests of any particular branch of industry did not necessarily align with those of industry as a whole, nor were long-term and short-term interests always compatible.
 A distinction must therefore be drawn, in answering this question, between cases where industrialists were self-consciously able to influence British policy to their own advantage, and those where policy was determined by other factors but happened to support the interests of the cotton industry.

 In Gallagher and Robinson’s analysis, while the extension of political dominance over large parts of Africa from the 1880s onwards was unquestionably imperialism, so too were the treaties of free trade with Persia and Turkey and the dependence of large parts of the world on British capital.
 Nor could the state interest in Indian economic development be squared with a supposed policy of laissez-faire.
 Instead, imperial influence shifted between formal and informal modes in different regions according to which best served imperial interests.
-In this model, a policy of free trade was adopted where, and to the extent that, it served British interests, Peter Harnetty, Imperialism and Free Trade (Manchester: Manchester University Press, 1972), p.
-2–6. while also serving as an ideological justification: Britain as a defender of liberty and beacon of scientific progress.
+In this model, a policy of free trade was adopted where, and to the extent that, it served British interests, Harnetty 1972: 2–6. while also serving as an ideological justification: Britain as a defender of liberty and beacon of scientific progress.

 This model has formed the basis for most analysis of the British Empire since the 1950s, although not without criticism, in particular in terms of whether, and to what extent, private interests came into conflict with national interests.
 For example, it has sometimes been assumed, based on the Gallagher and Robinson model, that the shift from ‘informal’ to ‘formal’ imperialism would be made only in situations where national interests, rather than private business interests, were threatened.
-Bernard Porter, The Lion’s Share, 2nd ed.
-(Longman, 1984); quoted in John Darwin, ‘Imperialism and the Victorians: The Dynamics of Territorial Expansion’, English Historical Review, CXII.447 (1997), 614–42, doi:10.1093/ehr/cxii.447.614.
+Porter 1984, quoted in Darwin 1997.
 Against this public–private dichotomy, and rejecting the idea that the tendency towards formal imperialism towards the end of the century was driven by peripheral rather than metropolitan factors, Cain and Hopkins proposed a model of ‘gentlemanly capitalism’, tying together landed property, industrial capital, and the British government.
-P. J. Cain and A. G. Hopkins, British Imperialism: Innovation and Expansion, 1688–1914 (Harlow: Longman, 1993), p.
-8–10.
+Cain and Hopkins 1993: 8–10.
 Cain and Hopkins themselves encountered criticism for the potential oversimplification of their model; however, both they and their critics accepted the underlying premise of Gallagher and Robinson of a system of informal versus formal empire.
-Darwin (1997).
+Darwin 1997.

 Reframing the question of British foreign policy in terms of the formal–informal dichotomy, then, presents several questions.
 To what extent was the British cotton industry dependent on overseas activity, both for raw materials and for a market for their products; to what extent were they able to influence the British government in its policies both within and without the Empire in order to advance their own interests; and to what extent did this influence take the form of formal imperialism (i.e., assertion of explicit political control) versus informal imperialism (free trade agreements, ‘unequal treaties’, and the like).